rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 **Note:** You *must* restart the domain controller during installation in order for the password synchronization to work.

-### How Directory Sync works
+#### How Directory Sync works

-Directory Sync runs automatically.
-It synchronizes changes from your local directory to your email accounts every five minutes.
+Directory Sync automatically synchronizes changes from your local directory to your email accounts every five minutes.
 You can also click **Sync Now** to synchronize immediately.

-Directory Sync is one-way only.
+Directory Sync is synchronizes one-way only.
 It does not synchronize information from Hosted Exchange or Rackspace Email back to your Active Directory.
 If you change any information, such as passwords, using Outlook Web App or Control Panel, your mailboxes will not be synchronized with Active